vipulSharma18/Contextual-Bandits-with-Pseudocounts-based-Exploration-for-Mitigating-Shortcut-Learning/README.md

 1. generate dataset for all iamges -> Done.
 Two types of data generated, stick with oen of them.

-2. contrastive learning model to generate feature states
+2. contrastive learning model to generate feature states -> done
 3. supervised learning model baseline with an alpha ration of 4 and predictivity as 0.9 (baseline). -> done, all settings with 5 seeds data available now.
 4. coding for measures of reliance and bias -> done

 5. bandit algos made
 6. bandit algos use contrastive embedding to decide mask on or off.
-7. supervised learning has an input context to determine which mask to be on or off.

 - Exploration done via pseudo-counts (input state and output 0 or 1)

-8. bandits tell supervised which mask to be on or off.
-Bandits return a simple transform list, i.e., a masking function as a pytorch transform.
-Simple Plug and Play code for existing supervised learning.